Semantic Models for the First-stage Retrieval: A Comprehensive Review: Early methods for semantic retrieval

 \subsection{Query Expansion}

 To compensate for the mismatch between queries and documents, the query expansion technique is used to expand the original query with terms selected from external resources~\cite{xu2017quary}.
+In this way, query representations $\phi(q)$ are enriched, and more documents could be considered during the retrieval process through the extended query terms.

 Query expansion is the process of adding relevant terms to a query to improve retrieval effectiveness.
-There are a number of query expansion methods, and they can be classified into global methods~\cite{lesk1969word, qiu1993concept} and local methods~\cite{lavrenko2017relevance, zhai2001model} generally.
-Global methods expand or reformulate query words by analyzing the word co-occurrences from the corpus being searched or using a hand-crafted thesaurus (e.g., WordNet)~\cite{Voorhees1994Query}.
+There are a number of query expansion methods, and they can be classified into global methods~\cite{lesk1969word, qiu1993concept} and local methods~\cite{abdul2004umass, zhai2001model}.
+Global methods expand or reformulate query words by analyzing word co-occurrences from the corpus being searched or using an external hand-crafted thesaurus (e.g., WordNet)~\cite{Voorhees1994Query}.
 Although a number of data-driven query expansion methods, such as~\cite{Bai2007Using}, can improve the average retrieval performance, they are shown to be unstable across queries.
-On the other hand, the local methods adjust a query based on the top-ranked documents retrieved by the original query.
-This kind of query expansion is called pseudo-relevance feedback (PRF)~\cite{Voorhees1994Query, cao2008selecting}, which has been proven to be highly effective to improve the performance of many retrieval models~\cite{lavrenko2017relevance, lv2009comparative, rocchio1971relevance}.
-Relevance model~\cite{lavrenko2017relevance}, mixture model and divergence minimization model~\cite{zhai2001model} are the first PRF methods proposed under the language modeling framework.
-Since then, several other local methods have been proposed, but the relevance model is shown to be still among the state-of-the-art PRF methods and performs more robustly than many other methods~\cite{lv2009comparative}.
+On the other hand, local methods adjust a query based on top-ranked documents retrieved by the original query.
+This kind of query expansion is called pseudo-relevance feedback (PRF)~\cite{cao2008selecting}, which has been proven to be highly effective to improve the performance of many retrieval models~\cite{lv2009comparative, rocchio1971relevance}.
+Relevance model~\cite{lavrenko2017relevance}, mixture model, and divergence minimization model~\cite{zhai2001model} are the first PRF methods proposed under the language modeling framework.
+Since then, several other local methods have been proposed, but the relevance model is shown to be still among state-of-the-art PRF methods and performs more robustly than many other methods~\cite{lv2009comparative}.

-In general, the query expansion methods have been widely studied and adopted in IR applications, but they do not always yield a consistent improvement.
-Especially the expansion methods based on pseudo-relevance feedback are prone to the problem of query drift~\cite{collins2009reducing}.
+In general, query expansion methods have been widely studied and adopted in IR applications, but they do not always yield a consistent improvement.
+Especially expansion methods based on pseudo-relevance feedback are prone to the query drift problem~\cite{collins2009reducing}.
+Subsequently, with the development of deep learning technique, neural word embeddings and deep language models are used to enhance query expansion methods~\cite{roy2016using, diaz2016query, mao2020generation}.